Baker Bettie’s Ultimate Chocolate Chip Cookies

 - 1 large egg, room temperature

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

 Instructions

-Note: There are a lot of in depth details in the written post about how I make these cookies.
+Note: There are a lot of in-depth details in the written post about how I make these cookies.
 I highly suggest reading through it if you have the time.

-- Add Dry Ingredients: Mix in the baking soda, baking powder, and salt until evenly distributed.
-Add the flour and ground oats or oat flour to the mixing bowl.
-Mix until just absorbed, only about 15-20 seconds.
+- Add the baking soda (½ teaspoon), baking powder (½ teaspoon), and salt (½ teaspoon) into the bowl and mix together.
+Add the ground oats (100 grams/ 1 cup) and flour (120 grams/ 1 cup) and mix until just absorbed, only about 15-20 seconds.
 You don't want to over-mix the dough.

-- Bake one sheet pan at a time for 8-10 minutes, until the edges are set and the centers look slightly under baked.
+- Bake one sheet pan at a time for 8-10 minutes until the edges are set and the centers look slightly under baked.
 Allow to cool for 5 minutes on the sheet pans before moving to a cooling rack to cool completely.

 - Store cooled cookies in an airtight container for 3-4 days or in the freezer for up to 3 months.